Zahraa-Mahdi/web_scraping/README.md

 # Data-science Bootcamp

-- Task 1 :This project is about web scraping using Python, which is designed to collect articles from the al-Mayadeen website by parsing the sitemaps to find the URLs, then scraping the metadata from each article and saving them in a JSON file.
+# Project Overview
-- Task 2 :This project was about to store the data i have in the JSON files in a MongoDB, and provide access to the data using Flask API.
+  This project is about scraping articles using Python, which is designed to scrape articles from the al-Mayadeen website and store the data in MongoDB, and provide access to the data using Flask API.The result then are displayed in a charts with different type of visualization.

 # FEATURES
 - parsing sitemap's .